-7. Creating Shapes in Scratch
+7 Creating Shapes in Scratch

-- Pen Block
+- → Pen Block

-- Drawing Polygons in Scratch
+- → Drawing Polygons in Scratch

-- Drawing a Circle in Scratch
+- → Drawing a Line in Scratch

-- Drawing a Line in Scratch - □ Drawing a Square in Scratch
+- → Drawing a Circle in Scratch

 Tell the students about pen block and explain its use with using appropriate examples.
 Also, show the steps involved in creating programs using pen blocks.